Manjusah1/job-board/README.md

 ### 4. Trigger production deployment
 - Push to main again, or run the CI-CD workflow manually from GitHub Actions.
 - The deploy-vercel job will publish the app.

-## Final Links To Submit
-- GitHub repository URL
-- Vercel production URL

-You can use docs/DELIVERY_CHECKLIST.md to track completion before submission.